applidget/event-theme-maker/lib/new_repository/template/docs/theming.md

 ## Global variables

-Here is the list of Liquid variables available on the website.
+Here is the list of Liquid variables available:

     {
       "page" => {